hollyhudson/howto_guides/yubikey_ssh.md

 ykman openpgp touch enc on
 ```

 That's it!
 Well almost.
 There are some files in your `.gnupg` directory that are necessary to tell the gpg tools where to find your key.
 (Confession time: I don't actually know _which_ files those are, I just know they're in there.)
-This means that if your computer dies or you sometimes work from a second machine, the yubikey is not going to "just work" unless you've have a copy of your `.gnupg` file on the other machine.
+This means that if your computer dies or you sometimes work from a second machine, the yubikey is not going to "just work" unless you've have a copy of your `.gnupg` directory on the other machine.
 And you should probably keep a back-up of it somewhere off of your main machine in case that computer dies.

+If you have suggestions for something I should add or change, make an issue or send a pull request :)